intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 * K. Watsen: Four Thoughts for How to Improve Network Management for Operators {{WATSEN}}
 * R. Wilton and N. Corran: Device Network Management: Current Status and Future Direction {{WILTON}}
 * M. Gudi, A. Pelov, L. Toutain, and J.-M. Bonnin: Evolving Network Management Architecture: Integrating CORECONF with NETCONF for Efficient Telemetry and Management {{GUDI}}
+* P. Foroughi and L. Ciavaglia: Projecting Data Mesh to Model-driven Telemetry: A Path to Data Ecosystem’s Management Operations {{FOROUGHI}}

 # Workshop Participants